bdastur/notes/aws/readme.md

   a DNS request is forwarded to the nearest Route53 DNS server in a global network of authoritative DNS servers.
 Route53 responds with the IP address that you specified.
-* I you registered your domain with another domain registrar, that registrar is probably providing DNS service for your domain.
+* If you registered your domain with another domain registrar, that registrar is probably providing DNS service for your domain.
 You can transfer DNS service to Route53 without having to transfer the registration for the domain.